insight-platform/Savant/docs/publications-samples.md

 - Nvidia Turing;
 - Nvidia Ampere.

-The work results are demonstrated on multiple fake RTSP streams.
+The results are demonstrated on multiple fake RTSP streams.

 ### Hard-Hat People Counter With OCR